-- 3. The Department of Internal Affairs (the Department) serves and connects people, communities and government to build a safe, prosperous and respected nation.
-The Department is responsible to six Ministers administering nine Votes across nine portfolios. - 4.
-The Department's portfolios are Internal Affairs (including the Government Chief Information Office), Ministerial Services, Ethnic Affairs, Civil Defence, Racing, Local Government, the Community and Voluntary sector (including the Office for the Community and Voluntary Sector), National Library and Archives New Zealand. - 5.
-The Minister of Internal Affairs oversees the Government's ownership interests in the Department which encompass its strategy, capability, integrity and financial performance. - 6.
+- 1. The Department of Internal Affairs (the Department) serves and connects people, communities and government to build a safe, prosperous and respected nation.
+The Department is responsible to six Ministers administering nine Votes across nine portfolios. - 2.
+The Department's portfolios are internal Affairs (including the Government Chief Information Office), Ministerial Services, Ethnic Affairs, Civil Defence, Racing, Local Government, the Community and Voluntary sector (including the Office for the Community and Voluntary Sector), National Library and Archives New Zealand. - 3.
+The Minister of Internal Affairs oversees the Government's ownership interests in the Department which encompass its strategy, capability, integrity and financial performance. - 4.
 The Department: - (a) provides direct services to people, communities and government; - (b) provides policy advice to government; - (c) regulates peoples activity, encourages compliance and enforces the law; and - (d) monitors performance.

-Department of Internal Affairs National Library of New Zealand (Te Puna Mātauranga o Aotearoa) functions purpose of the National Library is to enrich the cultural and economic life of New Zealand and its interchanges with other nations by, as appropriate:
+Department of Internal Affairs National Library of New Zealand (Te Puna Mātauranga o Aotearoa) functions

-- 7. On 1 February 2011, the National Library of New Zealand was integrated into the Department of Internal Affairs. - 8.
+- 5. On 1 February 2011, the National Library of New Zealand was integrated into the Department of Internal Affairs. - 6.
 The National Library of New Zealand is set up under the National Library of New Zealand (Te Puna Mātauranga o Aotearoa) Act 2003.
-Under section 7 of the Act, the
+Under section 7 of the Act, the purpose of the National Library is to enrich the cultural and economic life of New Zealand and its interchanges with other nations by, as appropriate: - (a) collecting, preserving, and protecting documents, particularly those relating to New Zealand, and making them accessible for all the people of New Zealand, in a manner consistent with their status as documentary heritage and taonga; and - (b) supplementing and furthering the work of other libraries in New Zealand; and